UMM-CSci-4453/Lab-3/README.md

 In some ways we're breaking normalization by including the `price` field because that could be calculated using the `amount` field and information in the `prices` table.
 (See the material on normalization below for more on these kinds of _functional dependencies_.)
 We'll include it, though, because a bottle of pop might cost \$1.92 one day, while it's on sale for \$0.75 another day, so there is an argument for having this field.

 The `gid` field allows us to create _combos_ where a group of items are sold together for a (presumably) reduced price.
-Thus presumably an entry in `t_items` will have exactly one of a `pid` or a `gid`, but not both.

 Consider a table called `combos` (read a bit further before creating this):

 field    |Description
 ---------|---------------------